Integrated Pest Management (ENTO4003)

 UNIT OF STUDY

-The focus of this unit is the development and adoption of integrated pest management (IPM) within Australian agriculture.
-It builds on the knowledge gained in second year entomology (BScAgr and BHortSc) and is a core unit for the entomology specialty (BScAgr).
-Applied entomology deals with the control of insect pests and the use of beneficial insects.
-The biology of major pest (herbivores and disease vectors) and beneficial (predators, parasitoids, pollinators) insect groups is covered in depth.
+The focus of this unit is the development and adoption of sustainable integrated pest management (IPM) within Australian (and global) agriculture.
+It builds on the knowledge gained in second year entomology (BScAgr) and is a core unit for the entomology specialtisation (BScAgr).
+Applied entomology deals with the sustainable control of insect pests using a variety of techniques such as biological control and habitat manipulation.
 Students will compare the advantages and disadvantages of different pest control strategies and evaluate the importance of insect ecology, control methods and socio-economic factors to successful adoption of integrated pest management.
 Field trips will demonstrate the practical application of IPM concepts presented in lectures.
 Research, inquiry and information literacy skills will be improved through critical review of current literature and compilation of a case study.
-Students will practice their communication skills and develop personal and intellectual autonomy through a group project, in-class discussion and a self-directed insect collection.
+Students will practice their communication skills and develop personal and intellectual autonomy through a group project and in-class discussion.

 Our courses that offer this unit of study